bvdlingen/solus-linux-scripts/minicom-on-solus.md

 # minicom on Solus

-a quick how-to and some notes
+### a quick how-to and some notes
+warning: Minicom is no longer actively developed and maintained, that's why no package is available Solus development team recommends using screen or picocom

 ## install from source